Sensitive data discovery tools

 Today’s business climate is more data-driven than ever before.
 Organizations are constantly creating, storing, and managing data that could be classified as sensitive information.
 Your team may think they know where all personal and sensitive information lives in your organization, but more often than not, security teams discover dark data hidden in unexpected places.
 If your team isn’t aware of all your collected data that exists, how can they confidently protect and mitigate risk for your organization?
 Awareness is essential, but it’s a tall order in today’s digital landscape.
 With the rapid adoption of cloud storage, the rise of remote work, and the increasing risk of data breaches, sensitive data can travel through a greater number of paths and can live in an even greater number of locations, many of which are off business premises.
 This is why sensitive data discovery is integral to creating and maintaining an effective data security plan.
 While the thought may seem overwhelming at first, Sensitive Data Discovery makes data security management easier for your business.
 Here, we cover essential guidelines for handling sensitive data and explain how an automated Sensitive data discovery tool can eliminate the risks of data breaches and noncompliance, as well as other headaches for your organization’s security team.

 What is sensitive data discovery?

 Sensitive data discovery is the process of identifying and locating sensitive data to protect or securely remove any pieces of compromising information.
-This is a crucial step for security teams to be compliant-ready, to ensure the privacy of their organizations’ customers and employees, and to prevent data breaches and leaks.
-Since new data is being created on a daily basis, data discovery is an ongoing endeavor that security professionals must proactively maintain to build a strong, secure foundation.
+This is a crucial step for security teams to ensure compliance with regulations, to maintain the privacy of their organizations’ customers and employees, and to prevent data breaches and leaks.
+Since new data is being created on a daily basis, data discovery is an ongoing endeavor that security professionals must proactively work to build a strong, secure foundation.